10 Tips for Effective Constructive Criticism Plus How to Take it Like a Pro!

 If you don’t enjoy the story, use an I statement to explain.
 Say things like, “It’s not a niche I generally enjoy, but the storyline is solid,” or “It’s not my style, but I think others who are into this thing would enjoy it.”

-I-Statements are essential because they showcase that the criticism isn’t a personal attack but insight into how the other person feels about the work.
+I-statements are essential because they showcase that the criticism isn’t a personal attack but insight into how the other person feels about the work.

 10. Listen

-Your feedback session should be an open discussion between two parties.
+Your feedback session should be an open discussion between the two parties.
 You’re doing it wrong if you do all the talking.

 Ensure the other person feels included.
 Ask questions from a place of curiosity, and really listen to the responses.
 They may be approaching the problem from a different perspective, which may be better than what you were thinking.